manski117/weather-app/README.md

 -giphy changing the dimensions of an image

--somehow getting temperatures of -200 C for Atlanta
+    DONE-somehow getting temperatures of -200 C for Atlanta

 **Future Feature Branch TODO**
 -grab user location automatically and parse it to play nice with api call